hacktivist123/goignore/README.md

 ## Todo for Upcoming Release

-[] - Interactive mode
+- [ ] Interactive mode

-[] - Allow users choose to initialize git repo in their folder [] - Use `goignore new` to auto detect language and scrap `goignore new language=auto` [] - Github actions to build main.go file and automatically create a excutable file that can be downloaded [] - Unit tests for all functions (should be part of github actions workflow) [] - Other installation options i.e brew, scoop and npm [] - Setup GoReleaser
+- [ ] Allow users to choose to initialize the git repo in their folder

+- [ ] Use `goignore new` to auto-detect language and scrap `goignore new language=auto`

+- [ ] Github actions to build main.go file and automatically create an executable file that can be downloaded

+- [ ] Unit tests for all functions (should be part of GitHub actions workflow)

+- [ ] Other installation options i.e brew, scoop and npm

+- [ ] Setup GoReleaser

 ## Contributing
 Contributions to goignore are welcome!
 If you encounter any issues, have suggestions, or want to contribute improvements, please open an issue or submit a pull request on the GitHub repository.